neutrinojs/neutrino/docs/packages/hot/README.md

 # Neutrino Hot Middleware

-`@neutrinojs/hot` is Neutrino middleware for enabled Hot Module Replacement with Webpack's `HotModuleReplacementPlugin`.
+`@neutrinojs/hot` is Neutrino middleware for enabled Hot Module Replacement with webpack's `HotModuleReplacementPlugin`.
 This middleware is usually only added during development.

 [![NPM version][npm-image]][npm-url]